-There is one existing permanent structure onsite, a two-story barn and residence (Figure 7).
-There is one groundwater well located to the west of the access road (Figure 6).
+There are no existing permanent structures onsite.
+There is one groundwater well located to the north of the access road (Figure 6).
 There is not currently water storage onsite.
-The potential cultivation area is located on a cleared pad located adjacent to the barn and to the west of the access road in an area of chaparral (Figure 10).
-Access to the parcel is currently controlled by a locking gate (Figure 5) and the main road/driveway onsite is generally in good condition (Figure 4).
-The perimeter is not completely fenced but does feature some welded wire wildlife fencing around the barn.
-Roads and driveways onsite are packed earth and gravel and are generally in good condition although some of the ranch roads providing access to the outlying areas of the property are unimproved (Figure 7).
-There are no culverts or other water crossings required to reach the proposed cultivation area however there are several water fords in the outlying areas of the property (Figure 8) that do not appear to be eroding or problematic.
+The potential cultivation area is located on a cleared pad located adjacent to the well and to the north of the access road (Figure 6).
+Access to the parcel is not currently controlled by a locking gate however there are two gates on the southern parcel boundary that lead to the adjacent parcels to the south (Figures 7 & 8).
+The perimeter is not completely fenced but does feature some welded wire wildlife fencing around the entrance to the property along the north and west fencelines.
+Roads and driveways onsite are packed earth and gravel and are generally in good condition and do not exhibit roadside ditches (Figure 7).
+There are no culverts or other water crossings required to reach the proposed cultivation area.